Azure/reliable-web-app-pattern-dotnet/ScalableWebApp.md

 | [Azure SQL Database](https://azure.microsoft.com/support/legal/sla/azure-sql-database/v1_8/) |  99.99% |

 All of these components must be functioning to meet the business objective of selling tickets.
-When combined as a solution we multiple each of these SLAs to identify the percentage of time that all systems are available.
+When combined as a solution we multiply each of these SLAs to identify the percentage of time that all systems are available.